takielias/codeigniter4-websocket/README.md

 composer require takielias/codeigniter4-websocket @dev
 ```
 ### Publishing Resource
-You need to publish the resources for default configuration
+You need to publish the resources for the default configuration
 ```sh
 php spark websocket:publish
 ```